keboola/keboola-as-code-templates/keboola-crm-salesforce/v0/src/README.md

 By using this end-to-end flow you can extract data from Salesforce and transform it into visualizations in your BI tool or anywhere else you prefer.

 ## Steps to take:
-1. Fill out your password and security token in the Salesforce extractor
+1. Fill out your password and security token in the Salesforce data source
 2. Optionaly select and authorize writers
-3. Run the orchestration
+3. Run the flow

 ## All possible Included components' configurations:

-Salesforce EX -> TR1 -> TR2 -> TR3 -> WR -> ORCH
+Salesforce SOURCE -> TR1 -> TR2 -> TR3 -> DESTINATION -> FLOW

-### EX: [IN-CRM-SALESFORCE] Extractor
+### SOURCE: [IN-CRM-SALESFORCE] Data Source

-Salesforce data is extracted with this extractor.
-The extractor will be taking the following data: accounts, contacts, events, leads, opportunities, opportunity contact roles, opportunity stages and user information.
+Salesforce data is extracted with this data source.
+The data source will be taking the following data: accounts, contacts, events, leads, opportunities, opportunity contact roles, opportunity stages and user information.

 ### TR1: [IN-CRM-SALESFORCE] Transformation1: Input Tables Creation